EsamGhaleb/medal_workshop_on_multimodal_interaction/README.md

 ```bash
 conda install -c conda-forge ffmpeg
 ```

-## Download the workshop data and code
-You can download the workshop data and code from the GitHub repository: https://github.com/EsamGhaleb/medal_workshop_on_multimodal_interaction

 ## Workshop Materials
 You can open the workshop materials in Visual Studio Code.
 In the interface of Visual Studio Code: